-- Enhancing partnerships with key institutions, including DGMM, Turkish Coast Guard, Gendarmerie General Command, Turkish Land Forces and line ministries at both the field and central level, to monitor trends, promote protection-sensitive border management for admission to territory, and for referral to asylum procedures for those in need of international protection and assistance.
-Advocacy initiatives on the issues of registration, access to asylum procedures and services are being up scaled with the Turkish authorities. - Broadening refugees' access to legal protection and assistance by working in close collaboration with the Union of Turkish Bar Associations (UTBA) and the Ministry of Justice (MOJ) to develop capacity among lawyers, judiciary and court personnel through a range of initiatives, such as: knowledge transfer and sharing best practices; expansion of knowledge on legal matters involving refugees and ensure that legal interpretation is consistent with refugee law; providing interpretation support for lawyers; and developing information materials for refugees on their rights to overcome practical barriers to accessing legal aid.
+- Enhancing partnerships with key institutions, including DGMM, the Turkish Coast Guard, the Gendarmerie General Command, Turkish Land Forces and line ministries at both the field and central level, to monitor trends, promote protection-sensitive border management for admission to territory, and for referrals to registration and asylum procedures for those in need of international protection and assistance. - Broadening access by refugees to legal protection and assistance by working in close collaboration with the Ministry of Justice and the Union of Turkish Bar Associations to develop the capacity among lawyers, judiciary and court personnel through a range of initiatives, including knowledge transfer and sharing good practices; expansion of knowledge on national and international refugee law matters supporting national legal interpretation and application consistent with international refugee law; providing interpretation support for lawyers; and developing information materials for refugees to overcome practical barriers to accessing legal aid.

-- Supporting DGMM to register Syrian refugees under Temporary Protection through capacity development; provision of equipment and interpreters; and refurbishment of premises. - Collaborating with DGMM on verification of registration data of Syrian refugees under Temporary Protection in all 81 provinces to update and supplement information, including biometric data, contact details, and detailed background information on occupation, education and vulnerabilities of refugees.
-This will institute verification as a continuous part of registration, and will help establish a referral system and increased tailoring of livelihoods interventions in the long run. - Supporting Registration and Refugee Status Determination (RSD) activities conducted by DGMM to build a strong and quality national asylum system and RSD procedures.
-UNHCR conducts capacity-development activities for DGMM and Provincial Directorate of Migration Management (PDMM) adjudicators, including support on Country of Origin Information research and on-the-job visits to coach PDMM personnel involved in RSD, hosted in UNHCR's processing office in Ankara as part of staff exchange programmes.
-With suspension of Joint UNHCR-DGMM registration activities early 2018, DGMM requested UNHCR support in development of the national referral mechanism.
-In this context a transition roadmap has been jointly prepared outlining specific activities aimed at enhancing national registration system and empowering DGMM and its provincial departments in timely and adequate registration and documentation of asylum seekers applying for the International Protection status in Turkey. - Conducting Refugee Status Determination under UNHCR's mandate will continue to target the most vulnerable asylum-seekers to facilitate access to resettlement as a durable solution for refugees in line with the Law on Foreigners and International Protection (LFIP).
+- Supporting DGMM to register Syrian refugees under Temporary Protection through technical expertise, capacity development initiatives; provision of equipment and interpreters; as well as, where necessary, refurbishment of premises. - Collaborating with DGMM on verification of registration data of Syrian refugees under Temporary Protection in all 81 provinces to update and supplement information, including biometric data, contact details, and detailed background information on occupation, education and special needs of refugees.
+This will institute verification, including protection desks, as a continuous part of registration, and will help establish a referral system and increased tailoring of interventions, in particular supporting self-reliance, moving forward. - Supporting registration and protection procedures conducted by DGMM to build a strong and quality national asylum system and procedures.
+UNHCR undertakes, jointly with DGMM, capacity-development activities for DGMM and Provincial Directorate of Migration Management (PDMM) staff, including support on Country of Origin Information research and on-the-job visits to coach PDMM personnel involved in status determination as part of staff exchange programmes.
+In preparation of the phase out by UNHCR from registration and refugee status determination under UNHCR mandate, DGMM requested UNHCR support in the development of the national referral mechanism.
+A transition roadmap has been jointly prepared outlining specific activities aimed at enhancing the national registration system and supporting DGMM and its provincial departments in the timely registration and documentation of asylum-seekers applying for the international protection in Turkey. - Having phased out from registration and refugee status determination under mandate, UNHCR continues individual case processing for resettlement purposes in close consultation with the Government of Turkey to facilitate durable solution for refugees in line with the Law on Foreigners and International Protection (LFIP). - Providing tailored financial support to persons with specific needs such as LGBTI persons, separated children, and adolescents aging out of orphanage care, and children involved in hazardous work and other forms of child labour as an alternative to negative coping mechanisms.